-In addition to cross-sectional surveys, participants were surveyed on a daily or weekly basis regarding symptoms including: a scratchy throat, a painful sore throat, a cough, a runny nose, symptoms of fever or chills, a temperature >100.4°F or 38.0°C, muscle aches, nausea, vomiting, or diarrhea, shortness of breath, unable to taste or smell, and red or painful eyes.
+In addition to cross-sectional surveys, participants were surveyed on a daily (before August 2021) or weekly (after August 2021) basis regarding symptoms including the following: scratchy throat, painful sore throat, cough, runny nose, fever or chills, temperature >100.4°F or 38.0°C, muscle aches, nausea, vomiting, diarrhea, shortness of breath, unable to taste or smell, and red or painful eyes.
 We did not use these surveys to classify people as having Long COVID.
-We categorized the surveys for each individual by time period relative to date of SARS-CoV-2 positive test into 30-60 days pre-infection, 0-30 days pre-infection, 0-30 days post-infection, 30-90 days post-infection, 90-180 days post infection, 180-365 days post infection, and >365 days post infection.
-For each period, we summed the proportion of respondents averaging ≥1 symptom and the average number of symptoms reported by Long COVID status among respondents to the cross-sectional survey and among SARS-CoV-2 infected non-respondents, and uninfected individuals (averaged over all time points since March 2020).
+We categorized the surveys for each individual by time period relative to date of SARS-CoV-2 positive test into 30-60 days preinfection, 0-30 days preinfection, 0-30 days postinfection, 30-90 days postinfection, 90-180 days postinfection, 180-365 days postinfection, and >365 days postinfection.
+For each period, we summed the proportion of respondents averaging ≥ 1 symptom and the average number of symptoms reported by Long COVID status among respondents to the crosssectional survey and among nonrespondents infected with SARS-CoV-2, and individuals without infection (averaged over all time points since March 2020).

-Other variables
+Other Variables

-Variant wave was classified by the date of first positive test: Initial (prior to March 11, 2021), Alpha (March 11, 2021- July 3 2021), Delta (July 4, 2021-December 25 2021), and Omicron (December 26, 2021-April 4, 2022).
-Participants self-reported demographics, medical history, and vaccine history via surveys.
-Most participants (969/1480, 65.5%) completed baseline surveys prior to SARS-CoV-2 infection, while the remainder enrolled after infection.
+Variant wave was classified by the date of first positive test: Initial (before March 11, 2021), Alpha (March 11, 2021-July 3, 2021), Delta (July 4, 2021-December 25, 2021), and Omicron (December 26, 2021-April 4, 2022) [19].
+Participants selfreported demographics, medical history, and vaccine history via surveys.
+Most participants (969 of 1480, 65.5%) completed baseline surveys before SARS-CoV-2 infection, whereas the remainder enrolled after infection.
 Participants were queried about lifestyle factors before and after COVID including number of days per week they exercised, typical amount of sleep, and number of alcoholic drinks they consumed.
-Standardized instruments including the PHQ-8 for depression20 and GAD-7 for anxiety21 were used in a self-administered format and were assessed before and after COVID for those who completed surveys prior to infection.
-Socioeconomic status was assessed using the MacArthur Scale of Subjective Social Status.22
+Standardized instruments including the Patient Health Questionnaire (PHQ)-8 for depression [20] and Generalized Anxiety Disorder (GAD)-7 for anxiety [21] were used in a selfadministered format and were assessed before and after COVID for those who completed surveys before infection.
+Socioeconomic status was assessed using the MacArthur Scale of Subjective Social Status [22].